Memories and a BIG Photo Collection

 The Kiwanis Club

 The Kiwanis Club is still active in Basking Ridge.
 The Kiwanis Club of Somerset Hills invites the public to the Kiwanis Easter Egg Hunt, typically on the second Saturday in April.
-It is a free event held each year at the Oak Street School grounds at 70 W. Oak Street in Basking Ridge, NJ.
+It is a free event held annually at the Oak Street School grounds, located at 70 W. Oak Street in Basking Ridge, NJ.

 Kiwanis International is a global community of clubs, members, and partners dedicated to improving the lives of children in one community at a time.
 Today, we have more than 550,000 members, from K-Kids to Key Club to Kiwanis and many ages in between, in 80 countries and geographic areas.
 Each community has different needs, and Kiwanis empowers members to pursue creative ways to serve those needs, such as fighting hunger, improving literacy, and offering guidance.